proxmox/proxmox-backup/docs/tape-backup.rst

    media pool).

 :Tape drive: The device used to read and write data to the tape.
-There are standalone drives, but drives often ship within tape libraries.
+There are standalone drives, but drives are usually shipped within tape libraries.

 :Tape changer: A device which can change the tapes inside a tape drive (tape robot).
 They are usually part of a tape library.